Don’t forget to check out our standing competitions catalogue for any competitions due this month.

 The Writer’s Digest Annual Writing Competition offers publication, international exposure, your name on the cover of Writer’s Digest, an interview with Writer’s Digest, platform strategy consultation, one-on-one attention from four editors or agents, one-year subscription to Writer’s Digest Tutorials, $5000 (US), and a paid trip to the Writer’s Digest Conference.
 Prizes are also offered for other winners.
-And winning entries will be on display in the 85th Annual Writer’s Digest Competition Collection.
-The categories being considered are: inspirational writing (up to 2500 words), memoirs and personal essays (up to 2000 words), magazine articles (up to 2000 words), genre short stories (mystery, romance, etc.) (up to 4000 words), mainstream/literary short story (up to 4000 words), rhyming poetry (up to 32 verses), non-rhyming poetry (up to 32 verses), stage play (first 15 pages plus synopsis), television/movie script (first 15 pages plus synopsis), and children’s/young adult fiction (up to 2000 words).
-Early Entry Fee: Prose: $25 for first; $20 for each additional prose.
-Poetry: $15 for first; $10 for each additional poem.
+And winning entries will be on display in the annual Writer’s Digest Competition Collection.
+The categories being considered are: inspirational writing, memoirs and personal essays, feature/magazine articles, short genre fiction, short mainstream/literary fiction, children’s/young adult fiction, rhyming poetry, non-rhyming poetry and stage play / television/movie script.
+There are different word counts in each category.
+Early Entry Fee: Prose: $30 for first; $25 for each additional prose.
+Poetry: $20 for first; $15 for each additional poem.
+Standard Entry Fee: Prose: $35 for first; $30 for each additional prose.
+Poetry: $25 for first; $20 for each additional poem.
 Early Deadline: May 6.
-Standard Entry Fee: Prose: $30 for first; $25 for each additional prose.
-Poetry: $20 for first; $15 for each additional poem.
-Standard Deadline: June 1.
+Standard Deadline: June 3.

-Latest update: 2016
+Latest update: 2019